JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2024-02-06-Apulchra-Genome-Assembly.md

 1921 contaminant_hits_mito_passfilter_rr.txt
 ```

-Copy onto computer and run the

-Copy the file `all_contam_rem_good_hifi_read_list.txt` that was generated from the [R code](https://github.com/hputnam/Apulchra_genome/blob/main/scripts/genome_analysis.Rmd) mentioned above.
+Copy `contaminant_hits_mito_passfilter_rr.txt ` onto computer and identify the reads that are contaminants.
+This will produce the file `all_contam_rem_good_hifi_read_list.txt`, which represents the raw hifi reads with the ones marked as contaminants removed.
+Copy the file `all_contam_rem_good_hifi_read_list.txt` that was generated from the [R script](https://github.com/hputnam/Apulchra_genome/blob/main/scripts/genome_analysis.Rmd).
 This specific file was written starting on line 290.
 It contains the reads that have passed contamination filtering.
 I copied this file into `/data/putnamlab/jillashey/Apul_Genome/assembly/data`.

 ```
 wc -l all_contam_rem_good_hifi_read_list.txt